SwarupKanade/Media-Search/README.md

 # Media-Search
-A Simple Movie Application using React JS  allows the user to search and filter movies they want from the MovieDB API.
+A Simple Media Application using React JS  allows the user to search and filter Movies and Tv Shows they want from the TMDB API.

 This is a responsive web application for viewing in both Mobile and Desktop.